-- 8. For successful EFA, you want to use Subtracted data, and you typically want to have a long buffer region before and after the sample.
+- 4. For successful EFA, you want to use Subtracted data, and you often want to have a buffer region before and after the sample.
 For this data set, using the entire frame range (from 0 to 385) is appropriate.
-With other data sets, you may need to change the frame range to, for example, remove other, well separated, peaks from the analysis. - 9.
+With other data sets, you may need to change the frame range to, for example, remove other, well separated, peaks from the analysis. - Tip: If you have a dataset where you have a large number of components, such as 4+, it can be useful to set the EFA range to isolate just 2-3 of those components.
+The more components you have, the harder it is to do the EFA.
+There is a tradeoff in the amount of data used (more is better), and the number of components in the deconvolution (less is better) that requires some experimentation to find the right balance for a given dataset. - 5.
 RAW attempts to automatically determine how many significant singular values (SVs) there are in the selected range.
-At the bottom of the control panel, you should see that RAW thinks there are three significant SVs in our data.
-For this data set, that is accurate. - Note: You should convince yourself of this by looking at the SVD results in the plots on this page, using the same approach as in Steps 3-5 above. - Note: There is a hint of a fourth component.
-You can rerun this exercise using four components and see if that changes the results. - 10.
+This corresponds to the number of significant scattering components in solution that EFA will attempt to deconvolve.
+At the bottom of the control panel, you should see that RAW thinks there are three significant SVs (scattering components) in our data.
+For this data set, that is accurate.
+We evaluate the number of significant components by how many singular values are above the baseline, and how many components have both left and right singular vectors with autocorrelations near one.
+For this data there are three singular values above baseline, and three singular vectors with autocorrelations near 1 (see step 3).

+- Note: Typically you want the number of significant singular values and the number of singular vectors with autocorrelations near 1 to be equal.
+If they aren't, it likely indicates a weak or otherwise poorly resolved component in the dataset.
+Try the deconvolution first with the lower then the higher number of components. - Note: RAW can find the wrong number of components automatically.
+You will always want to double check this automatic determation against the SVD results in the plots.
+If you change the data range used (or data type), the number of components will not automatically update so you should check and update it if necessary. - 6.
 Click the "Next" button in the lower right-hand corner of the window to advance to the second stage of the EFA analysis. - Note: It may take some time to compute the necessary values for this next step, so be patient.